Cortexelus/crowdremix/README.md

   * Speeds up my music *tenfold*
   * Good for teaching beginners

-Now I can finally fulfill my dream of collaborating with EVERYONE I meet.

 # TODO
   * Combining this a body-controlled MIDI interface.
 (Fuck being on stage, be in the audience and make music by dancing)
   * Collaborate with as many musicians as possible.